160

 Vegan Thanksgiving Blossoms

-Bake for 15-20 minutes (or until the mashed potatoes start to brown on the tops).
+Bake the mashed potato cups.
+Bake for 15-20 minutes at 350°F (175°C).
+You’ll know they’re done when the mashed potatoes start to brown on the tops.

-Remove blossoms from the pan by pinching the petals on each side and lifting out.
+Serve.
+When they come out of the oven, place them on a cooling rack.
+Remove the blossoms from the pan by pinching the petals on each side and lifting out.
 Garnish with gravy before serving.

 Vegan Thanksgiving Blossoms